bucalein/ArduinoVM/README.md

   USAGE
 ---------

+To load the VM onto the Arduino:
-1- open this project ArduinoVM.ino with Arduino
+  1- open the ArduinoVM.ino project with Arduino
-2- Upload sketch
+  2- Upload the sketch

-Build the compiler:
+Also you will need a compiler for assembling the code:
   $ cd tools
   $ make compiler

-Then to compile one of the examples:
+Next, to test how it works you can compile one of the examples:
   $ ./compiler ../examples/blink

-Which will produce ../examples/blink.bin that you can turn into a string of bytes with hexdump:
+Which will produce ../examples/blink.bin that can be turned into a string of bytes with hexdump:

   $ hexdump -e '32/2 "%04x" "\n"' blink.bin